Not All Countries Celebrate Thanksgiving: On the Cultural Dominance in Large Language Models: Introduction

-In this paper, we investigate the cultural dominance of LLMs and call for developing more inclusive and culture-aware LLMs that respect and value the diversity of global cultures.
-Notably, we focus on the potential negative effects of LLMs on ``normal users'', which are broader real-world users that have no professional knowledge of prompt engineering.
-We construct a benchmark to comprehensively evaluate cultural dominance by considering both concrete (e.g. holidays and songs) and abstract (e.g. values and opinions) cultural objects.
-Experimental results on the constructed benchmarks show that: \begin{itemize}[leftmargin=10pt] \item ChatGPT is highly dominated by English culture such that its responses to questions in non-English languages convey a lot of objects and opinions from the English culture. \item For the GPT family, \texttt{text-davinci-003} suffers least from the culture dominance issue, while GPT-4 suffers most from this problem. \end{itemize}
+In this paper, we investigate LLMs' cultural dominance and call for developing more inclusive and culture-aware LLMs that respect and value the diversity of global cultures.
+Notably, we focus on the potential negative effects of LLMs on ``normal users,'' who are broader real-world users with no professional knowledge of prompt engineering.
+We construct a benchmark to comprehensively evaluate cultural dominance, considering both concrete (e.g., holidays and songs) and abstract (e.g., values and opinions) cultural objects.
+Experimental results on the constructed benchmarks show that: \begin{itemize}[leftmargin=10pt] \item ChatGPT is highly dominated by English culture such that its responses to questions in non-English languages convey a lot of objects and ideas from the English culture. \item For the GPT family, \texttt{text-davinci-003} suffers least from the culture dominance issue, while GPT-4 suffers most from this problem. \end{itemize}

 While this paper focuses on the general-purpose interaction of LLMs for ``normal'' users across languages, the service provider can take necessary measures to enhance user experience by fostering cultural sensitivity.
-We show that two straightforward methods with different advantages can mitigate the cultural dominance problem: \begin{itemize}[leftmargin=10pt] \item One fundamental solution to the cultural dominance problem is to train the LLMs on more diverse data, which contains a larger portion of non-English data.
-Pretraining on more diverse data can essentially mitigate cultural dominance at the cost of more computational and financial burdens. \item A more cost-feasible method is to prompt LLMs by specifically identifying the culture of the query language.
-The prompting method can significantly improve the performance on concrete cultural objects, while is less effective on abstract objects that require more complex cultural knowledge for non-English languages. \end{itemize}
+We show that two straightforward methods with different advantages can mitigate the cultural dominance problem: \begin{itemize}[leftmargin=10pt] \item One fundamental solution to the cultural dominance problem is to train the LLMs on more diverse data containing a significant portion of non-English data.
+Pretraining on more diverse data can mitigate cultural dominance at the cost of more computational and financial burdens. \item A more cost-feasible method is to prompt LLMs by explicitly identifying the culture of the query language.
+The prompting method can significantly improve performance on concrete cultural objects but is less effective on abstract objects that require more complex cultural knowledge for non-English languages. \end{itemize}